alancriaxyz/pocketflow-academy/pocketflow-tool-pdf-vision/README.md

 - Extract text from scanned documents using GPT-4 Vision API
 - Support for custom extraction prompts
 - Maintain page order and formatting in extracted text
+- Batch processing of multiple PDFs from a directory

 ## Installation